PROJECT: Climate change and health in Mozambique

-The study began in June 2012, and is being undertaken by a team from Kulima Integrated Development Solutions, the Council for Scientific and Industrial Research (CSIR) and Universidade Eduardo Mondlane.
-Initial stakeholder and project mapping has taken place, charting relevant actors and initiatives in the climate change and health fields.
+The study began in June 2012, and was undertaken by a team from Kulima Integrated Development Solutions, the Council for Scientific and Industrial Research (CSIR) and Universidade Eduardo Mondlane.
+Initial stakeholder and project mapping took place, charting relevant actors and initiatives in the climate change and health fields.
 Research has been undertaken to assess the current spatial distribution and prevalence of major illnesses, such as malaria, cholera/diarrhoeal disease, tuberculosis, oncocerciasis (river blindness), and HIV/AIDS, as well as nutrition and food security (which is closely related to vulnerability to ill health).
 Downscaled projections for future climate have also been made available from the latest CSIR and Climate Systems Analysis Group (CSAG) research, as outlined in a handbook on Climate Risk and Vulnerability in the SADC region.

 In order to determine how future climate change may influence the disease burden, a qualitative methodology based on expert judgement was recently undertaken in Maputo.
 In addition to members of the project team, the meeting was attended by experts from the steering committee ministries (Ministry for the Coordination of Environmental Affairs, Ministry of Health, and the National Disaster Management Institute), the Food and Nutrition Security Secretariat and the World Bank.

-The results of the expert judgement will inform high resolution case studies, which are due to take place within the next month in two districts in Nampula province (Nampula City and Memba), and two districts in Manica province (Machaze and Macossa) – chosen for their different risk profiles and the fact that they have been overlooked for previous studies and interventions.
+The results of the expert judgement has informed high resolution case studies, which took place in 2013 in two districts in Nampula province (Nampula City and Memba), and two districts in Manica province (Machaze and Macossa) – chosen for their different risk profiles and the fact that they have been overlooked for previous studies and interventions.

-The final report of the project, containing results of the expert judgement analysis and high resolution case studies and recommendations, will be available by January 2013.
+The final report of the project, containing results of the expert judgement analysis and high resolution case studies and recommendations, was published in January 2013.

 Image courtesy of IRD Voices